What is EFNEP?

 EFNEP’s mission is to improve the health of limited resource youth and families with young children through practical lessons on: basic nutrition and healthy lifestyles, resource management and food safety.
 The program focuses on helping families and youth improve behaviors in the following areas: Dietary Intake as recommended by the Dietary Guidelines and MyPlate, Food Resource Management skills and practices, Nutrition Practices and Food Safety practices.
 Participants increase their ability to select and buy food that meets the nutritional needs of their families and gain new skills in food preparation, food storage, and food safety.
 They learn to better manage their food budgets – including the use of Electronic Benefits Transfer (EBT) and Food Instruments and Cash Value Vouchers.

 Research studies listed have been compiled by the Cooperative State, Research, Education and Extension Service, United States Department of Agriculture.

 Program Research Links

-A recent Wyoming study found that positive behavior changes made as a result of the program were maintained one to four years post graduation.
+A recent long term program evaluation study found that positive behavior changes made as a result of the program were maintained one to four years post graduation.